danieljbae/GenderRaceDisambiguation/README.md

 * Selection of name spelling to represent a given examiner or lawyer can be seen in Gender_CountryCulture_Assignment_v2.py

-## Example Distrubutions
+## Example of Distrubutions

-Below is a snippet of some of the cultural distributions on Examiners:
+Cultural distributions on Examiners:

 ![alt text](https://github.com/danieljbae/GenderRaceDisambiguation/blob/master/Examiners_Cultural_Dist.PNG)

-Below is a snippet of some of the analysis performed on Examiners, to assign thresholds:
+Some of the analysis performed on Examiners, to assign thresholds:

 ![alt text](https://github.com/danieljbae/GenderRaceDisambiguation/blob/master/Examiners_FirstName.PNG)